-Cellulite Deposits – Fibrous, lumpy tissue that creates dimples in the skin, usually on the hips, thighs and buttocks and usually on women.
+Cellulite Deposits – Fibrous, lumpy tissue that creates dimples in the skin, usually on the hips, thighs, and buttocks and usually on women.

 Cellulite – Irregular, patchy distribution of fat below the skin’s surface that causes a staggered, rough or dimpled appearance.
 Cellulite is one of our most popular skin conditions that treat with Lipo, body contouring and IR wraps.

-Chemical Peels – A skin treatment that uses acids to remove the damaged facial skin layers and improves the appearance of dry skin, wrinkles, hyperpigmentation and acne.
+Chemical Peels – A skin treatment that uses acids to remove the damaged facial skin layers and improves the appearance of dry skin, wrinkles, hyperpigmentation, and acne.

 Chloasma/melasma – Discoloration on the face, usually light to medium brown, that is usually a side effect of pregnancy (aka “mask of pregnancy”).

 Chromophore – Primarily most lasers target melanin, Melanin, naturally occurs (actually gives our skin and hair color).
-Lasers for hair removal selectively target 1 of 3 chromophores: Two types of melanin in hair are pheomelanin (gives blonde or red color to hair) or eumelanin (gives brown or black hair color) Carbon, can be introduced following waxing.
+Lasers for hair removal selectively target 1 of 3 chromophores: Two types of melanin in hair are pheomelanin (gives a blonde or red color to hair) or eumelanin (gives brown or black hair color) Carbon, can be introduced following waxing.
 Hemoglobin occurs naturally in our blood (gives red color).

 Chronic Condition – Opposed to a short term condition, a chronic condition is a disease which extends for a longer amount of time.

 Class of Lasers Defined – The laser board classifications based on safety and ability to treat patients.
-Class I-IV and IV are the most powerful laser classifications but can have highest side effects.
+Class I-IV and IV are the most powerful laser classifications but can have the highest side effects.